OWASP/www-project-operational-technology-top-10/docs/background-ot/index.md

 environment.
 In case of indirect interaction, these systems manage other systems or devices that themselves interact with the physical world in a direct way.
 All of these interactions happen through monitoring and controlling devices, processes, and events.

 A very simple example for that could be a thermostat that monitors the temperature in a room.
 If it senses, that it gets to cold, it turns up the heating thus changes the physical environment around it.
 Due to this interleaving with the physical world, the term cyber-physical system (CPS) is often used synonymously with OT.
 While the increased use of CPS is not least due to the increasing convergence of IT, OT and IoT, this mixture of fields can also sometimes make the term blurry.

+## Types of OT Systems

 OT systems can come in a wide variety of forms, ranging from small programmable logic controllers (PLCs) to (multiple) site encompassing control systems like